Primary Advisor/Dissertation Chair

 The research question addressed in this project was, what impact does movement have on student learning and engagement?
 It focused on the teaching strategies used by one teacher in a low income school setting.
 Students were enrolled in a court ordered treatment program with minimal opportunities for movement throughout the day.
 Primary and secondary analyses of various mediums including surveys, formative assessments, warm¬up questions, as well as behavior logs were collected and analyzed.
 This data was used to investigate changes in engagement, long term comprehension, and behavior, among other things.
 The teacher’s findings were then compared to the literature.
 The growth and successes are discussed, as are the areas for improvement in future studies with similar intent.

 Action Research, Field Study

 Bauernfeind, Nina Marie, "The Impact of Movement on Student Learning and Engagement" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4175.